grant-humphries/rlis2osm/README.md

     - [GDAL](http://www.gdal.org/)
     - python bindings for gdal

-I'm executing this conversion on Windows so the shell scripts will need to be rewritten in bash to work on a Mac or Linux machine.
+I'm running this conversion on Windows and thus the shell scripts are batch files, for them to work on a Mac or Linux machine they would need to be rewritten in bash.

 ## Executing the Code
 Get the latest RLIS data here: